 He embarked from Brisbane on 24 May 1915 aboard HMAT Ascanius and saw service in Egypt before arriving at Marseilles France in June 1916.
 He was admitted to hospital several times with bronchitis.
 He was promoted from Driver to Corporal in May 1916 and to Sergeant in May 1918.

-William Jarman was killed in action on 4 July 1918 and is buried at Franvillers Communal Cemetery Extension, Franvillers, Picardie, France.
+William Jarman was killed in action on 4 July 1918 in the Battle of Hamel.
+He is buried at Franvillers Communal Cemetery Extension, Franvillers, Picardie, France.

 HMAT Ascanius A11 – photo courtesy Australian War Memorial

 If you have a photograph or further information about this soldier you would like to share and add to his biography, please add a comment or the Society email@example.com